i-am-bee/bee-proto/README.md

 ## Bugs

 We are using [GitHub Issues](https://github.com/i-am-bee/bee-proto/issues) to manage our public bugs.
-We keep a close eye on this so before filing a new issue, try to make sure the problem does not already exist.
+We keep a close eye on this, so before filing a new issue, please check to ensure it hasn't already been logged.

 ## Code of conduct